This Is Why Padding Your Timesheet Is Fraud

 Clocking in for Coworkers

-Buddy punching is another form of fraud that occurs when employees put in a false arrival and/or leaving time for an absent coworker.
 With modern updates, it’s far more difficult to falsify an attendance record on electronic timesheets.
 This is especially the case if you have a system that requires verification at the time of sign-in, such as a code from their phone or webcam verification.

 Break or Personal Time Abuse

-Taking an extra long lunch break, or having personal time while on the clock can also add up over time.
-When it comes to keeping employees honest while on the clock and preventing this type of fraud, you’ll want to make sure you have clear policies in place that outline the importance of taking designated breaks, and returning to work on time, as well as policies that outline which activities are prohibited; such as browsing the internet or using phones, while they’re on the clock.
+If you want to to stop employees from taking long or excessive breaks, you’ll want to make sure you have clear attendance policies in place that outline the importance of taking designated breaks, and returning to work on time, as well as policies that outline which activities are prohibited; such as browsing social media or using phones while they’re on the clock.

 Ghost Employees